Editorial Review

 All products and information on this page are intended strictly for laboratory and scientific research use only.
 Not for human consumption.
 These statements have not been evaluated by the FDA.

-FDA GRAS Designation: In 2010, AOD-9604 received Generally Recognized as Safe (GRAS) status from the FDA when used as a food ingredient.
-This was based on safety data from the Phase IIb clinical trial and supporting preclinical studies.
-GRAS status means the FDA acknowledges AOD-9604's safety for oral consumption at specified doses — a rare designation for a synthetic peptide fragment.
-However, GRAS status does not constitute FDA approval as a drug, and AOD-9604 cannot be marketed with therapeutic claims.
+GRAS status means the FDA acknowledges AOD-9604's safety for oral use at specified doses — a rare designation for a synthetic peptide fragment.
+However, GRAS status is not FDA approval as a drug.
+AOD-9604 cannot be marketed with therapeutic claims.

 For broader context on peptide regulation, see our peptide legality guide.